Iulia Valentina Enjoys The Sunny Weather In Sexy Sports Bra & Skintight Shorts

 The influencer could be seen lounging on a white hammock, dressed in her sportswear.
 In the first snap, she lay on her side with her thighs closed.
 The babe angled her body toward the camera and placed her arm on the fabric to help support her body.
 Her other hand touched the side of her bust as she looked straight into the camera.
 Sunlight hits parts of her skin, making it appear glowing.

 In the second photo, Iulia slightly changed her pose.
 She leaned further to the side with her head tilted.
 She raised one of her hands to her head, possibly tucking some strands of hair behind her ear.
-She gazed at the lens, and her blue eyes looked dreamy in the shot.
+She gazed at the lens, with her blue eyes looking dreamy in the shot.
 Lush greenery filled the background of the snaps.

 Iulia kept her accessories minimal and only wore a pair of small hoop earrings in gold.
 As for her hairstyle, she parted her hair in the center and opted for a low bun.
-She left some tendrils of her down with the ends grazing her shoulder.
+She left some tendrils down with the ends grazing her shoulder.

 In the caption, the influencer shared that her ensemble came from the online retailer, Fashion Nova, and credited the brand via a tag.